Doctor insights on:

 Solutes precipitate and combine to form stones formed of calcium oxalate usually around a nidus of uric acid.
 Other solutes that form stones are ca and mg phosphates, cystine, and uric acid staghorn calculi form in the presence of chronic urinary tract infections.
 Stones can be painful, may require ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Is tea good for kidney stones?

-- Herbal tea for kidney stones
+- Is green tea bad for persons with kidney stones?

-- White tea kidney stones
+- Can green tea cause kidney stones?

 - Kidney stones and green beans